-The following is an overrun footnote that had to get expelled from my dissertation-in-progress.
+The following is an overrun footnote, expelled from my master’s-thesis-in-progress.
 Here in exile, may it rest in peace.

 Gilles Deleuze once distinguished the late twentieth century societies of control from disciplinary societies that reached their height almost one hundred years earlier.
 The latter initiated “the organization of vast spaces of enclosure… Enclosures are molds, distinct castings, but controls are a modulation, like a self-deforming cast that will continuously change from one moment to the other, or like a sieve whose mesh will transmute from point to point” (Deleuze 1992: 3-4).